rundeck/docs/docs/upgrading/upgrading-to-5.0.md

 As part of the upgrade to 5.0/5.0.1 it is important to upgrade any Enterprise Runner instances after immediately upgrading the servers.
 :::

-To have the runner updated, you must download the latest version.
+Update the Enterprise Runner by downloading the latest version.
 There are the following ways to download the runner:

 **By Rundeck UI:**